-Security tips and safety concerns should be considered by everyone while travelling abroad.
+Security tips issued by the government should be considered by everyone while travelling abroad.
 Travelling to a new country can be somewhat anxious.
 Even if you may be extremely excited about the trip that goes so far from home.

 To stay safe, there are always a few security tips that you should keep in mind.
 Every country has a lot of wonderful experiences to deliver to travellers but some precautions are still needed.
 It can range from simple scams to more complex issues such as data protection.